 - b.
 Raised characters or symbols shall be a minimum of 5/8 inch high and a maximum of 2 inches high.
 (1117B.5.5.2) - c.
 Pictorial symbol signs (pictograms) shall be accompanied by the verbal description placed directly below the pictogram.
 The outside dimension of the pictogram field shall be a minimum of 6 inches in height.
+(1117B.5.5.3)

-(1117B.5.5.3) - d.
+- d.
 Characters and Braille shall be in a horizontal format.
 Braille should be placed a minimum of 3/8-inch and a maximum of 1⁄2-inch directly below the tactile characters; flush left or centered.
 When tactile sign is multi-lined, all Braille shall be placed together below all lines of tactile text.
-(1117B.5.5.4) - 171.
+(1117B.5.5.4) - 170.
 Characters on signs shall have a width-to-height ratio of between 3:5 and 1:1 and a stroke width-to-height ratio between 1:5 and 1:10.
-(1117B.5.3) - 172.
+(1117B.5.3) - 171.
 Characters, symbols and their background shall have a non-glare finish.
 Characters and symbols shall contrast with their background, either light characters on a dark background or dark characters on a light background.
-(1117B.5.2)

-- 173. Characters and numbers on signs shall be sized according to the viewing distance from which they are to be read.
-The minimum height is measured using an upper case "X".
-Lower case characters are permitted.
-For signs suspended or projected above the finish floor in compliance with Section 1133B.8.6, the minimum character height shall be 3 inches.
-(1117B.5.4) - 174.
+(1117B.5.2) - 172.
+Characters and numbers on signs required to be accessible by Section 1117B.5.1 Items 2 and 3 shall be sized according to the Table in Section 1117B.5.4.
+(1117B.5.4) - 173.
 Contracted (Grade 2) Braille shall be used wherever Braille is required in other portions of these Standards.
 Dots shall be 1/10 inch on centers in each cell with 2/10-inch space between cells.
 Dots shall be raised a minimum of 1/40 inch above the background.

-175. Pole supported pedestrian traffic control buttons shall be identified with color coding consisting of a textured horizontal yellow band 2 inches in width encircling the pole, and a 1 inch wide dark border band above and below this yellow band.
+- 174. Pole supported pedestrian traffic control buttons shall be identified with color coding consisting of a textured horizontal yellow band 2 inches in width encircling the pole, and a 1 inch wide dark border band above and below this yellow band.
 Color-coding should be placed immediately above the control button.
 Control buttons shall be located no higher than 48 inches above the surface adjacent to the pole.
-(1117B.5.9)
+(1117B.5.9) - 175.
+Provide plans, specifications and details for all signs and identification as specified in Section 1117B.5.1, when included in new construction, alterations, additions or renovations.
+(1117B.5.1 Item 4.1)